NU-CS-Software-Studio-Spring-26/hw2/readme.md

 `Hash` and `Enumerable` as they could help tremendously with these exercises.
 Various Ruby cheatsheets are also helpful as a quick reference!
 Although Ruby supports looping constructs like 'for' and 'while', consider using block syntax with each for a more idiomatic use of Ruby. :-)

 0. Define a method `sum(array)` that takes an array of integers as an argument and returns the sum of its elements.
 For an empty array it should return zero.
-Run associated tests via:  `$ rspec -e '#sum ' spec/part1_spec.rb` (Make sure you are in the correct directory: `cd assignment` and rspec is installed)
+Run associated tests via:  `$ rspec -e '#sum ' spec/part1_spec.rb` (Make sure you are in the correct directory: `cd hw2` and rspec is installed)

 0. Define a method `max_2_sum(array)` which takes an array of integers as an argument and returns the sum of its two largest elements.
 For an empty array it should return zero.
 For an array with just one element, it should return that element (Consider if the two largest elements are the same value as well).
 Run associated tests via:  `$ rspec -e '#max_2_sum' spec/part1_spec.rb`